 Who We Are

 Alexander graduated from Hampshire College in 2006 with a BA in Development Economics, shortly after founding Working Villages International in 2005.
-Having traveled throughout sub-Saharan Africa, he decided to help farmers in the Ruzizi Valley region of the Democratic Republic of Congo, and has been working on development in that region ever since.
+After having spent over a decade helping farmers in the Ruzizi Valley get out of poverty, he has relocated to Maine to focus on Oxen and WVI’s US programs.
 He has been selected as a TED Senior Fellow and a Rainer Arnhold Fellow for his vision and work in economic development.

 Marc “Fiston” Malago